 Not all learners need a behavior plan.
 Learners who respond well to group contingencies or who receive services primarily for skill acquisition likely don’t need a BIP.
 If ABA is funded through an insurance company, they often require a formal, written plan.
 You must know the requirements of the funding source as well as the specific needs of the learner to determine if a plan is needed.

 If the learner engages in challenging behavior at school, the school staff should conduct a functional behavior assessment (FBA) and write a behavior intervention plan (BIP).
-The Individuals With Disabilities Education Act (IDEA) requires an FBA when a child with disabilities engages in behavior that threatens his current school placement.
+The Individuals With Disabilities Education Act (IDEA) requires an FBA when a child with disabilities engages in behavior that threatens his current school placement and that behavior is a manifestation of the child’s disability (IDEA, 2004).
 This includes suspension and removal from class as these impact the learner’s exposure to the curriculum.

 Preparing to Write a BIP